gardennagesh/LINUX_MINIMAL_IMAGE/README.md

-# Ubuntu 25MB Linux Live Image.
+# 2  UbuntuX86_64 25MB Linux Live Image.
+CentOSX86_64 35 MB .
 This is just for Demo of skill.